 #5.
 All India Trade Union Congress (AITUC):

-It is an independent pressure group which does not associate with any political party and has been serving the people of labor class since 1920.
+It is an independent group that does not associate with any political party and has been serving the people of the labor class since 1920.
 It is one of the largest in India, with more than 2 million members all around India.